 clinically an acute inflammatory attacks (swelling, erythema, pain) in postmenopausal woman

-typically includes the distal interphalangeal joints, proximal interphalangeal joints, 1st carpometacarpal joint 6, but not the metaca...
+typically the interphalangeal joints, 1st carpometacarpal joint 6, but not the metacarpophalangeal (MCP) joints and large joints

 Exophytic hepatic mass or tumor is a lesion which predominantly lies outside the margins of liver but originates from within the liver.